RoopaMalavally/Documentation/Pytest/Pytest_Readme.txt

 - Restructured headings for parallelism
 - Added and numbered steps for installing and running tests
 - Provided accurate steps to create files
-- Ensure accuracy of naming conventions
+- Ensured accuracy of naming conventions
 - Added code snippets in table cell for readability
 - Removed redundant content
 - Referred documentation about Python to understand concepts like assert and quiet mode (summarized reports)